roqurdl/number-eats-backend/README.md

 Data Mapper : access DB using repository, help maintainability using large app Repository is a class that define all query, method and conduct CURD object also, can use it many ways like testing In this project using Data Mapper pattern

+Using Mapped Type to handle entity with dtos